rohanmahy/mls-gce-diff/draft-mahy-mls-gce-diff.md

 --- abstract

-One feature that the Messaging Layer Security (MLS) protocol provides is that it allows the members of a group to confirm that they agree on certain data.
+The Messaging Layer Security (MLS) protocol allows the members of the group to agree on a set of GroupContext extensions.
 MLS includes a mechanism to do a wholesale replacements of all GroupContext extensions, but not to modify individual extensions.
 In this document, we define a mechanism that allows implementations to add, update, and remove each element of the